papadreama/InsightLab/content/public-notes/Aristotelean Golden Mean.md

 > for the caged bird
 > sings of freedom.

 Of course, this poem really speaks to the human condition, representing the confinement and oppression Angelou felt as a Black woman in America.
-We might say that freedom is integral to our human eudaemonia.
+We might say that freedom is integral to our human eudaimonia.

 For Aristotle, the ergon of the human being is the capacity for reason.
 It is what sets us apart from the rest of the animal kingdom.
-So happiness, flourishing, eudaemonia, must consist in using reason well over the course of a full, virtuous life.
+So happiness, flourishing, eudaimonia, must consist in using reason well over the course of a full, virtuous life.
 ## The Golden Mean

 According to Aristotle, virtues are character traits that enable human flourishing.
 The Golden Mean helps define these virtues by positioning them between extremes: